-Pediatric Orthopedic Dallas & Frisco, TX
+Pediatric Orthopedic Surgeon in Dallas, Frisco, Prosper, and Wylie, TX

-Pediatric Orthopedic Specialist
+Pediatric Orthopedic Specialist for Pediatric Injuries

 DFW Pediatric Treatment

 At SPORT Orthopedics + Physical Therapy, we don’t just work with adults – we work with children, too!
 As such, we understand that injuries and conditions affecting children are much different than those affecting adults, as children are still in the beginning stages of growth and development.
 Thus, they require a unique orthopedic approach.
-Our Dallas orthopedic specialists for kids here in Texas are sensitive to every child’s emotional wellbeing while working towards a positive solution for bettering their overall physical health.
-If you seek a Dallas pediatric orthopedist for your child’s injuries or conditions, look no further than the best orthopedic surgeon in Dallas.

-What is a Pediatric Orthopedic Surgeon?
+What Is a Pediatric Orthopedic Surgeon?

 Pediatric orthopedic surgeons diagnose and treat a variety of musculoskeletal problems that arise in children, including problems with the bones, joints, muscles, and back.
 A pediatric orthopedic surgeon is more than just a general orthopedic surgeon taking on a child’s case.
-Pediatric specialists must go through a specific type of training in order to specialize in this area.
-They must be familiar with the evaluation, operative treatment, and unique challenges of a child’s growing body.

 Why Does My Child Need to See a Pediatric Orthopedic Specialist?